-Fantasies can be about a variety of different things and everybody will have their own reasons for engaging in a fantasy…
+Fantasies can be about a range of different things and everybody will have their own reasons for engaging in a fantasy.

-- For some, a fantasy will give them confidence, increased self-assurance and a sense of control over a situation by letting them rehearse how they will deal with a situation.
+For some people, a fantasy will give them better confidence and a sense of control over a situation by letting them rehearse how they will deal with a situation.

-- For others, it may be a form of stress release (escapism) or a way to experience things that they wouldn’t in everyday life (that lottery win).
+For other people, it might be a way to release stress (escapism) or a way to experience things that they wouldn’t in everyday life (that lottery win).

-- Negative fantasies can be a way people try to cope and prepare themselves for something they fear will happen, or a way of punishing themselves.
+Negative fantasies can be a way that people try to cope and prepare themselves for something they fear will happen, or a way of punishing themselves.

-- Planned, rehearsed and used repeatedly by a person e.g. scoring a world cup goal.
+- planned, rehearsed and used repeatedly by a person, for example scoring a world cup goal.

-- Triggered by an emotional response or an external stimulus e.g. replaying bad day at work.
+- triggered by an emotional response or something that happens, for example replaying bad day at work.

 When fantasy becomes a problem